mit-cml/yrtoolkit/yr/tutorials/facemesh.md

 Check that your app can track a face and have the ears and whiskers correctly positioned on the face.
 For best results with FaceExtension, make sure that the face is well lit and directly facing the camera.

 ## Take a photo and send it to your friend!
 Now, you can make a pose with your new cat or lion makeover, and click the “Take Photo” button.
-After, click the “Share Most Recent Image” to share the photo with your friends!
+Next, click the “Share Most Recent Image” to share the photo with your friends!

 In the demo below, a user takes a photo, clicks “Share the Most Recent Image”, and uses Google Hangouts to share the photo with her friend.
 The apps available will vary depending on what you have installed on your device.